will62794/will62794.github.io/_posts/2026-01-20-bespoke-compilation.md

 categories: verification llms compilation
 ---

-We can automatically check correctness properties of a TLA+ specification using [TLC](https://github.com/tlaplus/tlaplus), a model checker that will exhaustively explore a spec's reachable states and check that some specified property (e.g. an invariant) holds.
+We can automatically check correctness of a TLA+ specification using [TLC](https://github.com/tlaplus/tlaplus), a model checker that will exhaustively explore a spec's reachable states to check that a specified property (i.e. an invariant) holds.
 TLC was originally developed [over 20 years ago](https://link.springer.com/chapter/10.1007/3-540-48153-2_6) and has had a lot of development effort put into it.
 It is a mature and performant tool, but it is written in Java and it is essentially a dynamic interpreter for TLA+.
 So, it is still likely unable to reach a theoretical upper limit of performance for checking finite, explicit-state system models, meaning there are [expected performance gains](https://conf.tlapl.us/2018/kuppe.pdf) to be had by moving to a lower-level representation for model checking.
 This is basically the approach taken by other state-of-the-art model checkers within their domain like [SPIN](https://spinroot.com/spin/whatispin.html) i.e. they generate C code for model checking that can be compiled and run natively, rather than dynamically interpreting the model code.

 ## Transpiling with Claude